Veewee Command Options

 For Zsh: Modify your ~/.zshrc file instead of ~/.bash_profile.

-After adding the alias described above you’ll be able to use the shorthand veewee
+After adding the alias described above you’ll be able to use the shorthand veewee command:

 $ veewee